CorneliaKelinske/the_little_thinkers_space/multiuser_pt5.md

 - If current.user role == Little Thinker, have link "enter my space" -> little_thinker_show
 [later on, I can add choose my little thinker button here as well]

+0.1.1 Make it so that the button for choosing a little thinker only appears to a little thinker if he has other little thinkers

 0.2 Create a little_thinker_show_page
 - Link to little_thinker_Profile (if it exists)